 Each student must register and pay a \$25 fee for the parking pass for the car he/she intends to drive to school to the office at the beginning of the year.
-Student drivers must pay a fee and will be given a student parking safety pass for their vehicle.
+Student drivers must provide a copy of the registered vehicles proof of insurance, registration, driver's license, and a photo copy of the vehicle license plate.
+Student drivers will be given a student parking safety pass for their vehicle which must be visible at all times.
 Replacement passes are \$5.
+If a second vehicle is driven on campus it must also be registered with the office and a copy of the vehicles proof of insurance, registration, and a photo copy of the vehicle license plate will be needed.
+Second vehicle parking passes can be purchased for \$15.

 - Cars driven to school must be locked upon arrival at school.
 Do NOT leave your keys in an unlocked vehicle. - Students who are habitually late driving to school will lose their driving privileges. - There will be no returning to cars once you have entered the building until school is dismissed.
-In emergency situations, permission must be granted by staff from the front office. - There will be no loitering in the parking lot at any time, before or after school. - DWCS assumes no liability for damages to any vehicle or contents of any vehicle damaged by acts of vandalism, accidents, theft, storms, etc. - Students are advised not to leave automobiles on campus while they are attending school activities.
+In emergency situations, permission may be granted by office staff. - There will be no loitering or panhandling in the parking lot at any time, before or after school. - DWCS assumes no liability for damages to any vehicle or contents of any vehicle damaged by acts of vandalism, accidents, theft, storms, etc. - Students should not to leave vehicle on campus while attending off campus activities. - Students are not to have any type of weapon, ammunition, or other explosive devices in their possession, including in their vehicles or lockers. - NO alcoholic beverage, tobacco, or controlled substances are permitted on the campus. - Periodic checks of vehicles and its contents may be conducted throughout the year by the administration, SRO, and/or by the Union Parish Sheriff's Department.
+The Union Parish Sheriff's Department K-9 units will be utilized throughout the school year as needed. - Students and parents must observe designated parking areas.
+Students may not park in the faculty area. - The parking lot is not to be used to drop off or pick up students. - Failure to follow any of these guidelines may result in loss of campus driving/parking privileges and/or other disciplinary action as determined by school policy and strictly enforced by Administration.

-- Students are not to have any type of weapon, ammunition, or other explosive devices in their possession, including vehicles or lockers. - NO alcoholic beverage or illegal drug are permitted on the school campus. - Periodic checks of vehicles and contents of vehicles should be expected throughout the year by the Administration and/or by the Union Parish Sheriff's Department's trained narcotic detection dogs. - Students and parents must observe designated parking areas.
-Students may not park in the faculty area. - The parking lot is not to be used to drop off or pick up students. - Failure to follow any of these guidelines may result in loss of campus driving/parking privileges and/or other disciplinary action as determined by the Administration. - Students cannot check out for lunch and check back in due to safety concerns.
-Driving privileges will be revoked for such abuses.
+Students cannot check out for lunch and check back in due to safety concerns.
+Driving privileges will be revoked for such abuse.

-Driving a vehicle to school is a privilege and may be revoked for any and all disciplinary issues on DWCS campus.
+Driving is a privilege and will be revoked for any and all disciplinary issues on DWCS campus.
 Student behavior will affect privileges.
-Habitually tardy student drivers will lose their driving privileges.
-The goal is to motivate students with the realization that driving is not a right but a privilege at DWCS.
+Habitually tardy student drivers will lose the privilege.